Barath-Kannan/SignalsAndSlots/readme.md

 - A detached thread is spawned on emission.
 - The thread is destroyed when the connected slot returns.
 - Preferred for slots when
-    - they have long execution time
+    - they have very long, unbounded, or infinite execution time
     - they are independent
     - additional thread overhead is not an issue
     - separate thread required for lifetime of invocation